jabrwoky/truss/README.md

 * Duration and TimeStamp errors cause the record to be skipped
 * Notes column is currently passed through with no editing

-I took the liberty to treat the problem as a utility script, so testing different imput files is manual.
+I took the liberty to treat the problem as a utility script, so testing different input files is manual.
+Clearly for production code this would have become an actual service with unit tests.
+I did not do the character validity feature because the requirement was unclear to me, and I did not have to opportunitiy to talk to team mates or a product owner to clarify the requirement.

 ## Getting Started

 ### Prerequisites

-You will need Java 8 and Groovy
+You will need Java 8, Git, and Groovy
-I use sdkman to install and manage versions.
-If you don't have sdkman, see https://sdkman.io/install to install
+I use sdkman to install and manage versions, you can use whatever package manager or installer you want.
+If you need sdkman, see `https://sdkman.io/install` to install
 Then:
 ```
 sdk install java 8u111
 sdk install groovy 2.5.5
 ```

 ### Troubleshooting
-If you have issues with downloading grapes for commons-logging, clear your groovy grapes directory
+If you have issues with downloading @Grapes for commons-logging, clear your groovy grapes directory
 `rm -rf  ~/.groovy/grapes/commons-logging/  `
 You may have to repeat this before all the dependencies get resolved
 You can get more debugging information about dependency resolution by turning up the logging